Best Yoga For Runners

 Half-Pigeon (Eka Pada Rajakapotasana)

 Unlock your body and find relief by practicing Half-Pigeon.
-It’s a powerful hip opener that simultaneously stretches the psoas and hip flexors.
+It’s a powerful hip opener that stretches the psoas and hip flexors.

-Start in a seated position, with one leg extended behind you while pulling your other shin parallel to the front of your mat.
+Start in a seated position.
+With one leg extended behind you.
+While pulling your other shin parallel to the front of your mat.

 Keep both hips square as you inhale slowly and gently relax them into this comfortable pose.

 If desired take it further by lowering onto forearms for an even more intense stretch!
 Use blocks or bolsters underneath back knee when needed.
-Then switch legs after 30-60 seconds (or longer!) to evenly open up all sides of inner thighs, glutes and lower backs muscles.
+Then switch legs after 30-60 seconds (or longer!) to open up all sides of inner thighs, glutes and lower backs muscles.

 Enjoy feeling completely opened from head to toe afterwards!